-Jenny O’Connell is a writer, musician, and outdoor educator.
-From June to October 2014, she embarked on a walking journey across Finland, retracing the steps of Lappish legend Petronella Van Der Moer.
-She will write her story, and in turn breathe life into Petronella’s story.
+From June to October 2014, Jenny O’Connell embarked on a walking journey across Finland, following the footsteps of Lappish legend Petronella Van Der Moer into the heart of the Arctic Circle.
 This is her blog.

 In the the middle of a pond on my friend Ami’s gold claim in Lemmenjoki National Park, there is a floating armchair.
 The water, which may be warm during the summer, begins to drop down toward freezing come September.
 What, you may be asking, could possibly motivate me to sit naked with a local newspaper in my hands in a floating armchair in the middle of a freezing pond?
 There is only one thing.
 She is a… Read More